iceberg988/jeykllpaper/_posts/2021-02-22-setup-google-domain-for-github-pages.md

 author: Iceberg
 ---

-1. In the GitHub repository settings, specify the your Google domain name to serve the GitHub pages.
+1. In the GitHub repository settings, specify your Google domain name to serve the GitHub pages.
    ![](/assets/images/github-setting.png)

    ![](/assets/images/github-custom-domain.png)